Greenere/faceswap/readme.md

 # Faceswap

 This is my graduate design for bachelor degree.
-The main focus will be the implementation of a complete pipeline of face swap (or deepfake generation) rather than innovations.
+The main focus is the implementation of a complete pipeline of face swap (or deepfake generation) rather than innovations.

 The capability of this pipeline is very limited.
 It cannot cope with drastic gestures, tiny region of interests, inappropriate light, etc.